dmorse/pscfpp/README.md

 ## Support

-Development of PSCF is supported by the National Science Foundation program for Cyberinfrastructure for Sustained Scientific Development (CSSI) under Grant No. 2103627.
+Development of PSCF is currently supported by the National Science Foundation program for Cyberinfrastructure for Sustained Scientific Development (CSSI) under Grant No. 2103627.

 ## Contributors